Fix Screen Tearing Issues on PC

 Quick and easy ways to fix your computer screen

-Many people have got a frustrating screen tearing issue on their computer.
-They get this issue when playing games or watching videos, or in some serious cases it happens everywhere.
+Many people are recently reporting a screen tearing issue on their computer.
+They are having this issue while playing games or watching videos, and for some it’s happening everywhere.

 Why does my screen tear?

-Another cause is your device drivers.
-You may get the issue because of the wrong or out-of-date driver.
+Another possible cause is problem device drivers.
+You may be having the issue because of the wrong or out-of-date drivers.

 How to fix my tearing screen?